-A separate description of the 3rd internship semester exam at VIA Design & Business is available on the Studynet.
+A separate description of the $3^{\rm rd}$ internship semester exam at VIA Design & Business is available on MyVIA.

-4.8.4.5 4th semester speciality exam at VIA Design & Business
+4.8.4.6 4th semester speciality exam at VIA Design & Business

 The purpose of the 4th semester speciality exam is for students to demonstrate achievement of the learning objectives for the 3rd and 4th semester subject areas equivalent to 20 ECTS credits.
 The learning objectives are specified in the syllabi for the 3rd and 4th semester speciality courses.